-Countless of times, entrepreneurs highlights successful external funding as a victory.
+Countless of times, entrepreneurs highlight successful external funding as a victory.
 Almost as if the funding itself is an end goal.

 External funding means pressure.
 Pressure can be good sometimes, especially when planning for it and making sure you have a good setup once the money is in the bank.
 And if you have made sure to align the VC's or the angels' expectations in a way that your team is comfortable with early on.

 External funding means opportunity.
 Grow faster.
 Blitzscale or what you want to call it.
 But make sure you can see some way that is going to happen.
-You'll need to spend the money quick and on what is really growing your business.
-Winning market shares faster than competition is great!
+You'll need to spend the money quickly and on what is really growing your business.
+To win market shares faster than the competition is great!
 A big opportunity.

 External funding does not mean that you have made it.
 It's just a tool to grow faster, no matter at what valuation.
 But it is not and never will be your end goal.